Shivank18/Consumer-Goods-Ad_Hoc-Insights/README.md

 1. Check ‘ad-hoc-requests.pdf’ - there are 10 ad hoc requests for which the business needs insights.
 2. You need to run a SQL query to answer these requests.

+Learnings from Projec:

+SQL syntaxes.
+I learned about the CTEs, window functions,joins,subqueries and different ways to analytically check the results we have queried.

 Other resources Provided:

 a.
 Dataset required to provide

 b.
 Metadata

+Findings & insights from this Project: